vuryss/netea-interview-task/README.md

 ## Executing the automated tests

-`docker run -itu user --rm -v "$PWD":/app -w /app --add-host=host.docker.internal:host-gateway netea-interview-task bin/test`
+`docker run -itu user --rm -v "$PWD":/app -w /app netea-interview-task bin/test`

-After executing the tests, the code coverage report will be available under tests/_output/coverage directory.
+After executing the tests, the code coverage report will be available under `tests/_output/coverage` directory.

 ## Debug the project (on linux only)